Ruth Cohen – A Tribute

-Ruth Cohen passed away very suddenly last Saturday at home after a short spell in hospital.
+Ruth Cohen passed away very suddenly on 28 January 2023 at home after a short spell in hospital.
 It was a peaceful end, with her family at her bedside.

 Ruth was a child of the Second World War.
 Like many other children from the London area she was separated from her parents and sent to a rural part of northern England to escape German bombing.
 The post-war years were tough and I believe framed her steely character.
 For steely she was – but with a big heart and innate understanding of the human psyche.
 This was her style in her leadership years – in the British Reform Movement in the 1980s and early 1990s (please click here for separate tribute from the Movement for Reform Judaism) and later in the international Progressive Movement (Chair of the WUPJ).

 Ruth led from the front.
 In every sense.
 She was well prepared for meetings, read and raised questions on material that was presented to her, was there for every important meeting and occasion.
 She spoke with sincerity and authority – whether at a committee meeting or at a major event.
 She gave of her best and was unaccepting of those who did not.
 Ruth was a demanding leader who led by example.

 Ruth rose to prominence in the WUPJ in the late 1990s.
 She was English and a woman – in an American male-dominated WUPJ leadership.
 I remember how she stood out at a long-term planning meeting of the WUPJ Executive in New York in 1995 which she moderated.
 She would not let the meeting conclude without clear action points and defined personal responsibilities.